 Data analysis.
 All the analyses were performed in R (R Core Team, 2017).
-Since all parameters had skewed distribution, we log-transformed them prior analyses (Fig. S1).
-We estimated the repeatability of foraging efficiency, exploration, risk-avoidance, and arousal (Nakagawa & Schielzeth, 2010), using rptR package (Stoffel, Nakagawa, & Schielzeth, 2017).
-(Stoffel et al., 2017)We examined variation in foraging efficiency (response variable) as function of risk level and intrinsic behavioural features [exploration, latency and arousal (predictors)] using a Bayesian generalized linear mixed model with individuals as random factor (to address pseudo-replication; Zuur et al. 2009).
+Since all parameters had skewed distribution, we log-transformed them prior to analyses (Fig. S2).
+We estimated the repeatability of foraging efficiency, exploration, risk-avoidance, and arousal using rptR package (Stoffel, Nakagawa, & Schielzeth, 2017).
+For that we used behavioural features measured during the low risk treatment only, which represented undisturbed conditions and for which we recorded multiple visits per individual.
+While fitting the repeatability model, we considered given behavioural variable (response variable) and birds identity [explanatory variable/random effect, (Stoffel et al., 2017)].
+We assessed variation in foraging efficiency (response variable) as a function of risk level and intrinsic behavioural features (exploration, latency and arousal as predictors) using a Bayesian generalized linear mixed model with individuals as a random effect (to address pseudo-replication; Zuur et al. 2009).
 We fitted three models representing alternative hypothesis explaining variation in foraging efficiency.
 The first model represent a more traditional view of foraging behaviour in which efficiency is only affected by the level of risk.
-The second model included an interaction among intrinsic behavioural traits and risk level, which represents a more nuanced scenario in which the interplay between risk level and inter-individual behavioural differences determines foraging efficiency.
-There was only little collinearity between predictors (correlation coefficient range from -0.21 to -0.10; Fig. S2).
+The second model included an interaction among intrinsic behavioural traits and risk level, which represents a more nuanced scenario in which the interplay between risk level and between-individual behavioural differences determines foraging efficiency.
+There was only little collinearity between predictors (correlation coefficient range from -0.21 to -0.10; Fig. S3).
 Finally, we also fitted an intercept-only model representing the scenario in which the proposed predictors do not affect efficiency.
 These three alternative models were compared using model selection based on the deviance information criteria (DIC) (Meyer, 2016).
 Models were run with single predictor for intrinsic behavioural traits (arousal, exploration and risk avoidance) as well as in a global model with all behavioural predictors included.
-The two approaches yield qualitatively similar results, therefore we presented here only the outcome of the global model while the outcome of the single behaviour-predictor models are presented in Supplementary Materials, Table S1, Table S2, Fig. S3).
+The two approaches yield qualitatively similar results, therefore we presented here only the outcome of the global model. while the outcome of the single behaviour-predictor models are presented in Supplementary Materials, Table S1, Table S2, Fig. S4).
 Models were fitted using the R package MCMCglmm (Hadfield, 2010).

 Ethical note

 All activities (birds marking, feeding, and video recording/observations) were performed with the greatest care.
-The study was described were reviewed and authorized by Costa Rican Ministerio del Ambiente y Energia (063-2011-SINAC), and performed in accordance with their guidelines and regulations.
+The capturing and marking procedure did not have apparent effect on birds survival, as all the individuals where observed in the lek and/or at the feeders area after the capturing.
+The foam with with the birds were marked was of negligible weight (0.02 g, which constitutes ~0.3% of average body mass (6g) of LBH).
+The study was reviewed and authorized by the Costa Rican Ministerio del Ambiente y Energia (063-2011-SINAC), and performed in accordance with their guidelines and regulations.

 Results